elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Since client attacks often start with an XSS attack, mitigating XSS attacks also helps prevent client side attacks
 - Trojans also spread via viruses and worms
-  - Upto date anti-virus and malware scanning tools can block these vectors
+  - Up to date anti-virus and malware scanning tools can block these vectors
   - Firewalls and other filtering tools can prevent access through open ports
 - Malware exploits unpatched security holes which can be mitigated by regular system updates
 - Users and programs should have only the level of access required
-  - Eg. Administrative privileges for installing software are only granted for specific applications
+  - Eg. Administrative privileges for installing software are only granted for vetted applications

 ---